 Making pasties is such a good way of feeding a family when you have very little money or food.
 I fill them with anything that I have in the cupboards and fridge as they are so versatile.
 We eat them hot or cold, they are filling, they can be made with sweet or savoury ingredients, and they are robust enough to take on picnics, car trips, to work or school.
 We always take pasties when we are travelling as they are so easy to eat.

-My friend rang for advice as she thought she had nothing in to give the kids for meals and her shopping doesn’t come until Saturday.
-I suggested pasties and beans as she told me she had a bit of left over stew and mash in the fridge and a tin of beans in the cupboard.
+My friend rang for advice as she thought she had nothing in to give her children for meals, and her shopping doesn’t come in until Saturday.
+She had the ingredients to make pastry (fat and flour) and so I suggested pasties and beans, as she told me she had a bit of left over stew and mash in the fridge and a tin of beans in the cupboard.
 Alternatively she could have put the mash with cheese and cooked spring onion, or mixed through some of the leftover tuna that she also had in the fridge.

 Pasties are a great way to use up left overs.
 I have put left over curry, bolognaise, chicken supreme and loads of meals in them.
 We made our favourite pasty by accident last summer.
 We were going out for the day and wanted to take a picnic but had no bread and very little in the fridge except salad, two cooked sausages and some cheese.
 I made 4 pasties by slicing the sausages thinly and putting them, home made tomato chutney, and cheese in as a filling.
 They were gorgeous.